 Edited March 2022

-Currently showing in the group show ‘Fragile Rainbow: Traversing Habitats’ at the WAH (Williamsburg Art and Historical) Gallery, May 2022.
+Installation shot from the group show ‘Fragile Rainbow: Traversing Habitats’ at the WAH (Williamsburg Art and Historical) Gallery, May 2022.

 * Today, Knotweed is one of the most hated non-native plants in the U.S. and Europe for the damage it can cause to an ecosystem crowding out other plants and establishing itself in patches up to the size of a football field like this one in Maine.
 And yet if offers potential benefits as well—see the project Nectar distributed through FRUIT&ROT.